-GM net profits fall slightly but company still makes $9.4B
+GM in the fast lane, easily tops expectations

 DETROIT (AP) — General Motors’ net profit fell just under 3 percent last year but the company still made a $9.4 billion on the back of its U.S. money machine.

 GM said Tuesday that it made $6 per share for the year.
-Without special items it made $6.12, beating Wall Street’s estimates.
-Analysts polled by FactSet expected $6.02 per share.
+Without special items it made $6.12, beating Wall Street expectations by a dime, according to a survey by FactSet.
 Last year’s net profit was boosted by about $4 billion in accounting charges, mainly due to better prospects in Europe.

 Full-year revenue was $166.4 billion, up 9 percent from a year ago, beating analysts’ estimates of $163.5 billion.